428 result(s)

 Some topological problems on the configuration spaces of Artin and Coxeter groups.

-Moroni D., Salvetti M., Villa A.
+Moroni D, Salvetti M, Villa A

-See at: www.springer.com Restricted | CNR ExploRA
+See at: CNR IRIS Restricted | CNR IRIS Restricted | www.springer.com Restricted

 2016 Journal article Open Access OPEN